Thermodynamics and Tomonaga-Luttinger liquid behavior of the quantum 1D hard rod model: Thermodynamics

-To validate our TBA solution, we performed path-integral quantum Monte Carlo (QMC) simulations in continuous space.
+Then we turn to QMC simulations, as these provide us with more information than BA does, such as correlation functions.
+First of all, we benchmark the QMC against the exact TBA results.
 Our implementation works in the grand canonical ensemble with fixed temperature and chemical potential, and worm-algorithm updates~\cite{boninsegni2006}.
+The specific propagator for the HR interaction is given in Appendix~\ref{appendix:propagator}.